History of Projection and Sound at the Electric Palace

 Early Projectors

 The Electric Palace had two projectors when it first opened, possibly a Kalee and certainly a Gaumont Chrono machine, which were popular projectors at the time.
 They produced a good, steady bright picture on the screen.
-The screen onto which the picture was projected was simply a white painted area on the back wall of the cinema.
+The screen onto which the picture was projected was simply white painted plaster attached to the rear wall

-As time went on, the projectors were updated with different models.
 In around 1924, the Electric Palace was taken over by a Mr Bertram.
-He is said to have brought in new people, including a Mr Podd, who was the engineer responsible for both the power generating plant and the projectors.
-According to him, the original Gaumont machine was replaced by another Gaumont that Mr Bertram brought with him from another cinema he owned.
+He brought in new people, including a Mr Podd, who was the engineer responsible for both the power generating plant and the projectors.
+According to him, the original Kalee machine was replaced by another Gaumont that Mr Bertram brought with him from another cinema he owned.

 The Changeover